MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/visualize-parameter-binding.md

 }
 ```

 The output from `Trace-Command` can be verbose.
-Each line of output is prefix with a timestamp and
+Each line of output is prefixed with a timestamp
-trace provider information.
-For the output of this example, the prefix information has been removed
+and trace provider information.
+For the output of this example, the prefix information has been
-to make it easier to read.
+removed to make it easier to read.

 ```Output
 BIND NAMED cmd line args [Remove-Item]